JvanKatwijk/dab-server/README.md

 ![android client for dab server](/android-client.png?raw=true)

-The RPI2 and 3 are excellent devices to use as a specialized server, they are small but powerfull enough to do all kinds of computations.
+The RPI2 and 3 are excellent devices for use as a specialized server, they are small but powerfull enough to do all kinds of computations.

 In this project a DAB server, running on an headless RPI2/3 (under Stretch) is being developed.
+The server is implemented as a "service" on the RPI, i.e it is one of the services that on booting up the RPI will be started.
-The server is started on the RPI (as a "service"), it will run without any further interaction from a user, i.e. the RPI can run headless.
+As such, it will run without any further interaction from a user, i.e. the RPI can run headless, even without WiFi enabled.
 The user interacts with the server using an android client, using a bluetooth connection.

-The server, when started, will wait for a user to connect through a bluetooth connection.
+The server, after being started, will wait for a user to connect through a bluetooth connection.
 Once connected, the user can actually start the dab "engine" by touching the "Reset" button.

-The dab engine will scan to a set of preselected channels for DAB data, and will collect the names of the services.
+The dab "engine" will scan a set of preselected channels for DAB data, and will collect the names of the services found in ensembles in these channels.
 After the scan, the server wil send a list with service names to the client.

-The client may select a service, the server then will tune to the right channel, and will select the service for processing.
+The client may select a service by touching the name, the server then will tune to the right channel, will select the service for processing and will the dab "engine" instruct to process data for the selected service.

-Since most of the channels do not carry DAB data, the server is  instruct to "remember" in which channels it found an ensemble when doing a full scan.
+An "ini" file contains a list of channels that - as seen in a last scan - contain DAB data.
+Since most of the channels do not carry DAB data, the server is  instruct to "remember" the channels in which it found an ensemble when doing a full scan.

-Touching the reset button again will instruct the server to scan all channels in the given band - of course the results are recorded by the server and used the next invocation to scan the band.
+Touching the reset button again will instruct the server to do such a scan, i.e. scan through all channels in the given band - of course the results are recorded by the server and used the next invocation to scan the band.

+Note that the reset button behaves differently when touched for the first time or another time.
+The first time it will scan the preselected channels, when touched further, it will scan all channels and - apart from collecting Dab data - will record which channels carry this Dab data.

 We use bluetooth as communication medium between client and server, the server announces its service with a fancy UUID.